mw1421/Jose_and_Michael/README.md

 * Environmental issues that need attention
 * Promoting good environmental practices

-What is the goal of the site?
+What is the goal of the site? (in no particular order) -=-=-=-=-=-=-=-=-=-=-=-=-=-=-
--=-=-=-=-=-=-=-=-=-=-=-=-=-=-
 * Linkedin Cred
 * Get experience with git and coding in html